Steph04m/3D-Cube-Simulation-with-SFML/README.md

 The main reasons that I chose C++ over other programming languages are two:

  - ***Absolute OOP*** (@BoredDam).
 While I could have used Processing, it was too easy to do it and it didn't provide a real challenge since many methods are already ready to use.
 That said, i thought about using C, but since C++ offers great and fast Data Structures like Vector and it was actually easier to write, I choose C++;
  - The **SFML** library.
-It's a quite easy library to learn and while I'm far from being an expert, I was able to learn the fundamentals in few days.
+It's a quite easy library to learn with a lot of useful classes ready to use, and while I'm far from being an expert, I was able to learn the fundamentals in few days.
 That said, I've encountered a big problem while working on this project.

 ### The Problem: SFML is a 2D library
 Exactly, it's a 2D library.
 Creating a 3D Cube and making it *rotatable* was the real **challenge**.
 How I managed to do it: